 In my case, it certainly was worth it.
 We have low rates for fossil gas here in Georgia, but they come with high fees.
 Getting rid of the backdraftable gas water heater was a high priority for me.
 Not having to worry about low-level carbon monoxide poisoning (or worse) brings a peace of mind that’s priceless.
 And I’m doing my part to decarbonize my existing home by going all-electric.
 I could have saved on first cost by going with a standard electric resistance water heater.
 Had I been ready to put photovoltaics on my roof, I might have done that.

 I love my heat pump water heater and am really happy with it.
 It’s quiet, efficient, and gives us all the hot water we desire.
 It even provides a little bit of cooling and dehumidification.
-And that’s the topic for an article coming next week.
+And that’s the topic for an article coming later.